 - Pour the marinade over the steak, and let it sit for 10 minutes.

 - Meanwhile, carefully mix the avocados, corn, red onion, jalapeño, lime juice, and 1 tablespoon of olive oil in another medium bowl.
-Season with salt and pepper to taste.
+Season with Sergio's Seasoning to taste.

 - Once the steak has sat for 10 minutes, remove it from the marinade and let the excess marinade drip back into the bowl (do not wipe off the excess marinade).
-Season the steak with salt and pepper.
+Season the steak with Sergio's Seasoning.

 - Grill the butterflied steak flat over moderately high heat, and turn it once, until it’s doneness is medium - about 6 minutes on each side.
 (Checkout our guide on different levels of steak doneness).